ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/longchamp-pliage-coin-purse.markdown

   \ for holding all your loose change in your tote.
 Think no more and it could be\
   \ yours.</p>"
 entry-title: "Win Longchamp Le Pliage coin purse"
-entry-content: "Enter the draw to win Win Longchamp Le Pliage coin purse\r\nby completing\
+entry-content: "Enter the draw to win Longchamp Le Pliage coin purse\r\nby completing\
   \ the form below before 23:59 on 20th of September 2018."
 has-winner: false
 prize-description: "Longchamp Le Pliage coin purse"